albertrex/albertrex.github.io/_posts/2025-10-20-The Wizard and the Prophet.markdown

 </figure>

 This book casts light on a heap of the background tensions that run through our profession.
-It's structured around the idea that when we accept the reality of planetary consequences of industrial society, we typically respond in one of two ways:
+It's structured around the idea that when we acknowledge planetary consequences of industrial society, we typically respond in one of two ways:

 1. Focusing on our proven capacity to innovate our way out of tight corners (wizards)
 2. Focusing on the importance of reducing human consumption to live within biological limits (prophets)